 "We will continue to treat Ruki humanely," Julius said.
 "Even though you are not human, I'm sure you understand the meaning of that word.
 Do you truly not see that your treatment of prisoners, compared to our treatment of prisoners, makes you monstrous?"

-Again, to Canku, it wouldn't have mattered how he treated prisoners because he considered humanity doomed in less than a year, anyway.
+Again, to Canku, it wouldn't have mattered how he treated prisoners because he considered humanity doomed in less than two years, anyway.
 But obviously, he couldn't say that without revealing their plan.

 Instead, Canku asked, "If you were in a position in which you were forced to torture and execute Ruki to win back your world, would you?"